Nmstr/taskZen/docs/docs/installation.md

 ### /dev/uinput cannot be opened for writing

 `/dev/uinput cannot be opened for writing` is a permission issue.
-Unfortunately running taskZen as root results in unwanted side-effects and thus isnt advised.

-An easy solution for this problem is to give yourself the necessary permissions.
-This can be done using this command:
+To solve this, you will need to give yourself the necessary permissions.
+This can be done using the following command:
 ```
 sudo chmod a+rw /dev/uinput
 ```